dav-noble/TOB-Province-Planner/README.md

 5. Create a Procfile in the root directory of your project with the code ```web: gunicorn (proj_name).wsgi```
 6. Add deployed app to ALLOWED_HOSTS in settings.py file
 7. Connect Heroku to the git repository in the Deploy tab, choose GitHub as the deployment method and search for the GitHub repository
+8. Manually deploy the the branch
-8. Inside the resources tab, ensure the project is using an Eco-Dyno and delete any Postgres DB addons
+9. Inside the resources tab, ensure the project is using an Eco-Dyno and delete any Postgres DB addons

 ## AI Implementation